-For these reasons, the sites inventory has the potential to contribute to discrepancies in access to opportunity.
-However, the County must rezone sites to accommodate an additional 2,834 lower-income units, which means that the County must still locate 40 percent of its lower income units.
-For the remaining 40 percent of the lower-income RHNA, policy HE 7.1.3 commits the County to rezone parcels in the Moderate and High Resource areas to make them available for multi-family uses to affirmatively further fair housing choice.
-Program A1 specifies that at least 10 percent of the remaining lower-income RHNA will be sited in high and moderate resource areas.
-While specific rezone sites have not been identified, the rezone will focus on identifying sites in the Communities of Antelope, Carmichael/Old Foothill Farms, Cordova, Fair Oaks, and Orangevale that also comply with the AB1397 criteria.
+Therefore, Program A1 specifies that at least 30 percent of the remaining lower-income RHNA will be sited in Highest and High resource areas.
+While specific rezone sites have not been identified, the rezone will focus on identifying sites in the Communities of Antelope, Carmichael/Old Foothill Farms, Cordova, Fair Oaks, and Orangevale that are inside the UPA and comply with the AB 1397 criteria.